Strengthening Your Balance Sheet in an Economic Downturn

 The Importance of the Balance Sheet

 The balance sheet shows a company’s financial position at a certain point in time through the valuation of assets and liabilities.
 There are many financial ratios that banks and investors will use to determine the financial strength of a company.
-While these ratios can be complex, itimportant for business owners to focus on a few to keep the business operating in the short-term, while building for the long-term.
+While these ratios can be complex, it’s important for business owners to focus on a few to keep your business operating and poised for expansion.

 Fine-tune your reporting

 When analyzing your balance sheet, you must have accurate, reliable, real-time reporting.
 One of the most important balance sheet ratios is your working capital.
 This shows how current assets compare to current liabilities.
-The higher this number, the stronger your overall position.
-If you find that you need to improve your working capital, there are steps you can take:
+If you’re looking to investors or lenders to strengthen your business, this key area cannot be overlooked.
+The higher your working capital, the stronger your overall position.
+If you find that you need to improve this number, there are steps you can take:

-• Refinance debts that are coming due in the next year.
+• Refinance debts that are coming due in the following year

-Another important ratio to consider when creating a secure balance sheet is your debttoequity ratio.
+Another important ratio to consider when creating a secure balance sheet is your debt–to–equity ratio.
 In this case, the lower the ratio, the stronger the company’s equity position.
 Banks and investors will use this ratio as a guideline for your company’s ability to last through the downturn and provide you with the assistance needed both now and in the future.
-To strengthen this position, you may reduce or cut owner dividends or distributions.
-You must also look at managing discretionary payments and consider how expenses can be realigned.
-This may include an owner reduction in salary to ensure that other operational and personnel expenses can remain.
+One strategy to strengthen your position may be to reduce or cut owner dividends or distributions.
+This can allow your business to keep operational and personnel expenses at an unchanged level while your company weathers the storm of economic downturn.
+Further, another strategy includes looking at managing discretionary payments and considering how expenses can be realigned.

-Focus on strengthening assets, reevaluating debt and strategically cutting expenses so you can be prepared to expand as we enter an economic recovery period.
-While you need to manage your current operations, always keep in mind the long-term goals.
-A strong balance sheet position will continue to help guide the success of your business growth, even if our current environment continues to present uncertainty.
+With economic downturns, the silver lining is that it is historically followed by a period of economic recovery.
+Your focus during an economic downturn should be strengthening assets, reevaluating debt and strategically cutting expenses so you can be prepared to expand as we enter a recovery.
+While you need to stay mindful of managing your current operations, you cannot overlook taking action to reach your long-term goals.
+A strong balance sheet will help guide the success of your business growth, even if our current environment presents uncertainty.

-For more information about how to strengthen the balance sheet of your construction or real estate businessfeel free to reach out to our team today.
+For more information about how to strengthen the balance sheet of your construction or real estate business, please reach out to our team today:

 SIGN-UP FOR INSIGHTS